DevelMango/mango/README.md

 ### Run

-Then you can either run the command-line daemon using `src/enmanetd` and `src/mango-cli`, or you can run the Qt GUI using `src/qt/mango-qt`
+Then you can either run the command-line daemon using `src/mangod` and `src/mango-cli`, or you can run the Qt GUI using `src/qt/mango-qt`

 For in-depth description of Sparknet and how to use mango for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

-enmanetcore is GPLv3 licensed.
+mangocore is GPLv3 licensed.

 Development Process
 -------------------